stanisls/serilog-sinks-newrelic/README.md

-A Serilog sink that writes events to the [NewRelic](https://newrelic.com) apm application.
+A Serilog sink that writes events to the [NewRelic](https://newrelic.com) APM application.

+Please consider using [Serilog.Sinks.NewRelicLogs](https://github.com/stanisls/serilog-sinks-newreliclogs) as the preferred way of sending log data directly to the NewRelic Logs API.

 ## Getting started